johantre/msword-signature-proxy/README.md

 # MSWord Signature Proxy

-Cloudflare Worker acting as a proxy to avoid CORS issues when uploading signature images to services like https://uguu.se.
+Cloudflare Worker acting as a proxy to avoid CORS issues when uploading signature images to services like https://uguu.se.\
 Purpose is to call the proxy worker https://msword-signature-proxy.johan-tre.workers.dev/ with the requested form data instead of directly https://uguu.se with the form data.\
 The worker adds the necessary headers to avoid CORS issues.\
-This repo is necessary for the [msword-signature-loader](https://github.com/johantre/msword-signature-loader/) repo to function properly.

 ## ⚠️Dependencies⚠️
 - Cloudflare services
 - CLOUDFLARE_API_TOKEN stored in this project Secrets section
 - Node.js package manager to install the dependency below
 - Wrangler

+This repo is necessary for the [msword-signature-loader](https://github.com/johantre/msword-signature-loader/) repo to function properly.

 ## Manual Deployment